 No, the self-quarantine is an advice.
 You will not be criminally charged if you do not self-quarantine after arrival.

-No, if you decide to self-quarantine because you traveled from an orange or red country your roommates do not have to self-quarantine as well.
+No, if you decide to self-quarantine because you travelled from an orange or red country your roommates do not have to self-quarantine as well.
 Only when you (or they) develop symptoms you should stay inside and avoid contact with others.

 For more information please consult the GGD directly via the national telephone number: 0800 - 1202.